Shane-Bath/PP4-Django-CRM-App/README.md

 </details>

 ## Deployment
+I would recommend deploying your app at the begining of the project.
 This project was deployed to Heroku, install the following programs to the Django project.
 - Gunicorn  - pip3 install django gunicorn
 - Pyscopg2 - pip3 install dj_database_url pysopg2
 - Cloudainary - pip3 install dj3-Cloudainary-Storage
-- Create an env.py file in the root directory of the project.
+- Create an env.py file in the root directory of the project.\

 ### Gunicorn
 When deploying a Django application to Heroku, Gunicorn serves as the WSGI HTTP server that interfaces between your Django application and the web.